12KrishPatel/Light-Project-Code/README.md

-This project was completed as a part of Bartlett High School's STEM magnet academy.
-I was tasked to create a project that highlighted all of the skills learned throughout the courses
+This project was completed as part of Bartlett High School's STEM Magnet Academy.
+I was tasked with creating a project that showcased the skills I had acquired throughout the courses I took in high school.
+I chose this project because it allowed me to explore a programming language with which I had minimal prior experience, while also piquing the interest of potential customers.

-I took in highschool.
-I chose this project because it allowed me to explore a language I had worked with minimally beforehand as well as peak the interest of potential customers.
-I presented this product infront of a crowd, some being parents of other students and some being professionals exploring the showcase.
-This project taught me a lot about programming and data storage as half way through we had to store the data into the
+I presented this product in front of an audience, which included parents of other students and professionals exploring the showcase.
+This project taught me a great deal about programming and data storage.
+Halfway through, we had to store the data in the program memory rather than the Arduino memory.
+Learning how to accomplish this required me to delve into a side of computer science that I had not encountered until then.